pleasehelpme-12/smart-contracts-public/contracts/generic/README.md

 - Access to functions using **_enoughApprovals_** modifier will only be allowed if at least **_{requiredApprovals}_** of **_{owners}_** submitted their approvals within **_{gracePeriod}_**.
 - Owners can submit their approvals for the upcoming action by calling function _approve_.
+They must specify **data** - which consists of encoded arguments for that action to prevent an owner to perform the action with different parameters than they have agreed prior.
 - Each successful call of such function immediately revokes all approvals to forbid further calls with same set of approvals.
 - If action has not yet been performed, owner can revoke his previously submitted approval